Update of Arduino Led Control Library for MAX7219

 End of Line

 If we come to the 8th position we have to decide what should happen with the next character.
-On default the library jumps to the "NEXT_DEVICE".
+By default the library jumps to the "NEXT_DEVICE".
 If we have written the last postion on the last device, we wrap around to the first device.
 This behaviour can be changed with the method:

 void setEndOfDevice(optionEndOfDevice newOption);